zixuan-liu-17/git-gitHub-intro/README.md

-# git-gitHub-intro
+# Intro slides
-This slides have slides and material init for Git and Github Introduction
+- The slides in this repo are for introductions to Git and GitHub for beginners